Summer holiday in Oslo with kids

 Tryvannsveien 64, 0791 Oslo

-One of Scandinavia's largest treetop climbing parks, with over 227 elements and its own toddler park for children from age 3.
+One of Scandinavia's largest treetop climbing parks, at Tryvann, with over 227 elements and its own toddler park for children from age 3.
+The courses are graded by difficulty, and everyone gets a safety briefing before starting.

 Read moreOslo Klatrepark